cuzv/CHXNetworkingWrapper/README.md

 ## Getting started

-- subclass `CHXRequest`
+- Subclass `CHXRequest`
-- overload `@interface CHXRequest (CHXConstruct)` methods, gather request data
+- Conforms `CHXRequestConstructProtocol`, `CHXRequestRetrieveProtocol`
-- overload `@interface CHXRequest (CHXRetrieve)` methods setting response configure
+- Inject `command` by `CHXRequest`'s property
-- call `CHXRequest (CHXAsynchronously)` method and `startRequest` method start a request
+- Call `CHXRequest (CHXRequestCommand)` method and `startRequest` method start a request
-- Or using `@interface CHXRequest (CHXConvenience)` methods start a request
+- Or using `@interface CHXRequest (ResponseHandler)` methods start a request and get response

 ## Others

-- checkout Sample or send me a issue
+- Checkout Sample or send me a issue
 - Pull request is always welcome

 ## Refrence